Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 The Jet Airways case study is now so popular that it is mentioned in almost every Business School's curriculum due to the airline's unimaginable debacle.
 Founder Naresh Goyal has been investigated by the Enforcement Directorate (ED) and a large number of ex-employees have remained jobless after the airline shut down its operations in April 2019.
 April 2020 reports revealed that around 4000 employees were still on the rolls of Jet Airways, and these employees were facing tough times in the absence of any regular source of income.

 Jet Airways' shutdown is often considered one of the biggest organizational failures to have occurred in India.
 A lesson for many, this post covers the journey of Jet Airways and digs deep into the reasons for its failure.
-However, if you are wondering "is Jet Airways coming back?" then you would be glad to know that it is indeed, as far as the recent May 2022 reports reveal.
+If you ever wondered, "Is Jet Airways coming back?"—the answer was yes, until the Supreme Court’s recent order in November 2024 for its liquidation.

-In this Jet Airways case study, we will delve into the Jet Airways insolvency case, which will cover the Jet Airways introduction, its history of Jet Airways, its downfall of Jet Airways, and the resuming of its operations that is due.
+In this Jet Airways case study, we will delve into the Jet Airways insolvency case, which will cover the Jet Airways introduction, the history of Jet Airways, the downfall of Jet Airways, and the hopes for resuming its operations and the final descent.
 So, let's get started!

 Indian Aviation Industry